ElzbietaZofia/PORTFOLIO/README.md

 # Portfolio
 ## About me
-My name is Elżbieta Wilk and I am starting my career as a QA tester.
+My name is Elżbieta Wilk and I am a software tester focused on continuous development.
+I am particularly interested in usability testing and on test automation.
+I believe that meticulous testing has a significant impact on the quality of software.
-Years of working as an Interior designer have taught me to analyze in detail all received documentation to create custom project proposals in alignment with client budget and needs.
-These skills will serve me as a QA specialist.
-My goal is to develop testing knowledge and technical skills.
-At present I am intensively studying techniques and tools by attending online courses and by testing websites and applications.
 In this portfolio I would like to share some of my projects.
 ## Tools
 - Jira - Issue tracking and project management tool
 - Confluence - A collaborative documentation tool